 Decorating always starts with an outline.
 Without it, the flooding would simply escape and leak over the sides of the biscuits.
 For the outline, you need piping tips of various sizes.

 Flooding is tricky, you have to find the right balance, and figure how much is enough.
 The flooding should cover and hide the outline but if you add too much, it will leak over the sides.
-Once you have filled the space with flood, you work it with a very fine tip to even it out.
+Once you have filled the space with a flood, you work it with a very fine tip to even it out.

 As part of the class, you learn the wet on wet technique.